 Tomie: Forbidden Fruit (2002)

 The shy, lonely, much-bullied Hashimoto Tomie (Miyazaki Aoi) is unexpectedly befriended by another girl, who reveals that she is also called Tomie (Andō Nozomi).
 The newcomer is beautiful and self-confident, if sometimes rather cruel in her humour, and a dazzled Tomie quickly becomes devoted to her—trying slavishly to make her happy and sharing her deepest secrets with her, including the fantasy fiction she writes in her free time.
-However, it is soon clear that the newcomer has an agenda in befriending Tomie, one which involves infiltrating the life of her widowed father, Kazuhiko (Kunimura Jun), who discovers in his daughter’s new best friend the girl he and his best friend both loved some twenty-five years before, who drove the latter to suicide, and who has since been missing, presumed dead… Given the nature of its subject matter, I can’t really start out here by saying that this is *the* strangest thing about this franchise, but— One of the strangest things about the films based upon Itō Junji’s manga is how each entry, for better or worse, manages to be distinct in tone and approach from the others.
+However, it is soon clear that the newcomer has an agenda in befriending Tomie, one which involves infiltrating the life of her widowed father, Kazuhiko (Kunimura Jun), who discovers in his daughter’s new best friend the girl he and his best friend both loved some twenty-five years before: a girl who drove that friend to suicide, and who has since been missing, presumed dead… Given the nature of its subject matter, I can’t really start out here by saying that this is *the* strangest thing about this franchise, but— One of the strangest things about the films based upon Itō Junji’s manga is how each entry, for better or worse, manages to be distinct in tone and approach from the others.
 In Tomie: Forbidden Fruit, there is far more emphasis upon the other two main characters, their motives and their relationship—perhaps because they are, in their less obvious ways, almost as batty as Tomie herself.
 A significant amount of time is given to illustrating the lives of “quiet desperation” lived by the Hashimotos, a situation underscored by the film’s muted palette of grey and blue and brown, which is broken only by the dramatic red outfits worn by the intruder.
 Tomie responds to her new friend with a passion that may be just gratitude, or a schoolgirl crush, or which might have genuine lesbian underpinnings – the film’s subtitle and advertising certainly play up the latter – but this is far too ordinary a situation to build a Tomie film around; and soon the other Tomie is rekindling her relationship with a stunned Kazuhiko, and assuring him that now they can be together, as they could not be those twenty-five years before…or at least, they can once his daughter is out of the way… For the most part, Tomie: Forbidden Fruit forgoes graphic violence and concentrates instead upon grotesque body-imagery, most of it presented within a framework of black humour far more overt here than previously in the franchise.
 Tomie manages once again to get herself decapitated, and her severed head once again plays a starring role—and someone finally takes its constant nagging in ill-part!
 There are also, in the quasi-incestuous central triangle, any number of uncomfortable touches – both Tomies call out Kazuhiko for naming his daughter after his mysteriously lost love – while the focus of the film becomes, progressively, less the usual Tomie shenanigans and more what they reveal about the mental states of the father and daughter.
 In this context, Andō Nozomi gives us a slightly older and more restrained Tomie; Kunimura Jun underplays as the man whose past literally comes back to haunt him; and Miyazaki Aoi offers an unexpectedly disturbing performance as the film’s seeming-victim.
 And in that respect, I can only say that someone must have been asleep at the switch when this film was subtitled: how on earth did it not go out as Tomie: Making Friends??

 (Fun fact: Tomie: Forbidden Fruit does have an alternative subtitle: The Last Chapter…and we know how that usually works out, right?)